kevintpeng/Learn-Something-Every-Day/CS-and-Math-Theory/Complexity Theory.md

 Classifying computational problems according to their inherent difficulty, and relating those classes to each other.
 A problem is inherently difficult if its solution requires significant resources.

 ## Computational problems
 An infinite collection of instances together with a solution for every instance.
+- a *problem* is the abstract question being solved
+- input string is the *problem instance*, describes a specific example of the problem

 ### Decision Problems as Formal Languages
+A special type of computational problem whose answer is typically yes or no
+- decision problems can be viewed as formal languages
+  - members of the language are instances whose output is yes
+  - non-members have output no
+- objective is to decide whether a given input string is a member of the formal language

+Example: The input is an arbitrary graph.
+The problem consists in deciding whether the graph is connected or not.
+The formal language associated with the problem is the set of all connected graphs.
+In this case, graphs must be encoded in some form of a string.

 ## Machine models and complexity measures
 A Turing machine is a mathematical model of a general computing machine.
 It is a theoretical device that manipulates symbols contained on a strip of tape.